moderndatacompany/dataos.info/docs/resources/stacks/flare/index.md

 ## How to create jobs using Flare Stack

 Flare supports both batch and streaming data processing through distinct job types designed to meet varying operational requirements.
-Detailed instructions for creating Flare Jobs are available in the "[Create Flare Jobs](/resources/stacks/flare/creating_flare_jobs/)" documentation.
+Detailed instructions for creating Flare Jobs are available in the [Create Flare Jobs](/resources/stacks/flare/creating_flare_jobs/) documentation.

 ## Types of Flare Jobs